National Service of Natural Protected Areas

 The National Service of Natural Protected Areas by the State (Servicio Nacional de Áreas Naturales Protegidas por el Estado; SERNANP) is the public agency of the Peruvian State responsible for the direction, management and conservation of the National System of Protected Natural Areas by the State (SINANPE).
 SERNANP is affiliated with the Ministry of the Environment.
-It was created by Legislative Decree No. 1013 on May 2008, replacing the former National Institute of Natural Resources (INRENA), which had been established on November 1992 under the Ministry of Agricultural Development and Irrigation.
+It was created by Legislative Decree No. 1013 in May 2008, replacing the former National Institute of Natural Resources (INRENA), which had been established in November 1992 under the Ministry of Agricultural Development and Irrigation.

 History

-The agency traces its roots to the creation of INRENA on November 1992, tasked with the sustainable management of Peru's natural resources.
-In response to growing international commitments under the Convention on Biological Diversity and to strengthen legal protection of natural areas, the Peruvian Government enacted the Legislative Decree No. 1013 establishing SERNANP on May 2008.
+The agency traces its roots to the creation of INRENA in November 1992, tasked with the sustainable management of Peru's natural resources.
+In response to growing international commitments under the Convention on Biological Diversity and to strengthen legal protection of natural areas, the Peruvian Government enacted the Legislative Decree No. 1013 establishing SERNANP in May 2008.
 A 2023 report by the Conservation Strategy Fund highlighted SERNANP's reform as a model for technical capacity building in Latin American protected-area governance.

 In 2024, the Environmental Investigation Agency documented civil-society opposition to a proposed merger of SERNANP with other ministries, underscoring its perceived independence and effectiveness.